Slohaxx/melodybridge/README.md

 # MelodyBridge

 Melody Bridge has been created to give space online, for a small internet music community.
-The idea is to have an all in one place spot for the community to listen, share and communicate about music.
+The idea is to have an all in one spot for the community to listen, share and communicate about music.
 We use Google Cloud Platform to host our services.

 ## Introduction